Special educational needs & Disabilities (SEND) report Dec 2017

-- For children entering Greenacres Nursery or Reception class information will be gathered regarding any SEND and any necessary support put in place on their entry into school.
-Additional visits to school are encouraged for those children who may find the transition difficult between home and
+- For children entering Greenacres Nursery or Reception classes information will be gathered from parents/carers and all involved agencies regarding any SEND.
+Any necessary support will be put into place on their entry into school.
+Additional visits to school are encouraged for those children who may find the transition difficult between home and school.

 - School encourage visits from local secondary schools and staff are made aware of any pupils who will need extra support around transition.

 - Transition within school is supported with extra visits to the new class for children with SEND.

 - We make sure all relevant information is discussed and sent to the SENCo of the secondary school.
 We invite them to a review meeting to meet parents and discuss needs.

 How is the decision made about what type and how much support my child will receive?

 If your child continues to make little or no progress, despite high quality teaching targeting their needs, the class teacher and the SENCo will assess whether the child has a significant learning difficulty.
 Where this is the case, in consultation with yourselves as parents/carers, an agreement about the level of SEND support that is required will take place.
 The support will be carefully monitored to look at the impact.
 If there is no impact, or very little, it may be necessary to apply for an Education Health and Care plan to further support the child’s needs.